basics/nuxt-booster/README.md

 ## Results
 - delivery of the minimum required resources based on the current viewport
-- if you use the tools as specified we can guarantee a lighthouse performance score of 100/100
+- if you use the tools as specified you will get a lighthouse performance score of 100/100

 📖 &nbsp;&nbsp;[Read more](https://nuxt-speedkit.grabarzundpartner.dev/)